LucasPickering/slumber/docs/src/user_guide/templates/selector.md

-# Data Filtering & Querying
+# Data Extraction via JSONPath

-Slumber supports querying data structures to transform or reduce response data.
+[Chains](./chains.md) support querying data structures to transform or reduce response data.
+THis is done via the `selector` field of a chain.

-There are two main use cases for querying:

-- In [chained template values](../api/request_collection/chain.md), to extract data
-  - Provided via chain's `selector` argument
-- In the TUI response body browser, to limit the response data shown

 **Regardless of data format, querying is done via [JSONPath](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html).** For non-JSON formats, the data will be converted to JSON, queried, and converted back.
 This keeps querying simple and uniform across data types.